 News

-After over five decades in Earth's orbit, the Soviet Venus lander, Kosmos 482, reentered the atmosphere on May 10, 2025, ...
+After over five decades in Earth's orbit, the Soviet Venus lander, Kosmos 482, reentered ... growing concern of space junk and its potential safety and environmental risks.
+A chapter of space ...

 A Soviet spacecraft, Kosmos 482, launched in 1972 ... it will fall over an ocean or uninhabited area, posing minimal risk to populated regions.